Database Migration – What It Is, Understanding Needs, and Challenges

 Sometimes, information can be hidden in obscure places, due to constraints in computer systems.
 This happens because there aren’t specific fields to hold all elements of the data or users may not be aware of the purpose of the available fields.

 Consequently, the information transferred during the migration will be incomplete, inaccurate and outdated, often discovered very late in the day, even after the project has been completed.
 The outcome might not have enough time or the right resources to be able to identify and correct this data.

 It is one of the Database Migration Best Practices to perform thorough data analysis at the earliest possible occasion, usually when planning and designing the data migration.
 It can help you in unveiling these hidden errors.

 3. Devising a migration strategy

 Database Migration is a strategic process.
 It is fraught with a lot of risks.
 Devising a plan for safe, secure and efficient migration of databases is really important for the migration to be successful.
-Well, for many teams deciding whether to pursue a “big bang” migration – a single step process or to leverage a more methodical, incremental approach called a “trickle” or “parallel run” migration.
+Well, for many teams deciding whether to pursue a “big bang migration” – a single step process or to leverage a more methodical, incremental, agile-type approach called a “trickle migration” or “parallel run migration.”

-There are various factors that can influence the migration strategy such as allocated budget, timeline or time constraints, and available human resources to execute the migration.
+There are various factors that can influence the migration strategy such as allocated budget, timeline or time constraints, available human resources, and other organization’s needs to execute the migration.